Aeroflex Gaisler AB

 Performance

 TSIM is highly optimised for speed and provides simulation performance of more than 1 MIPS / 100 MHz (host cpu frequency).
 On a high-end PC running Linux, real-time operation of a 25 MHz, 0-ws ERC32 system can readily be achieved.
 TSIM can also accelerate simulation time when the emulated application is in idle mode.
-A typical real-time application rarely loads the processor with more than 35%, allowing simulation speeds exceeding 4x real time.
-A collection of performance meassures are automatically calculated and can be displayed with the 'perf' command:
+The more time the CPU is spent in idle mode, the more real time simulation speedup.
+A collection of performance statistics are automatically calculated and can be displayed with the 'perf' command:

 Cycles : 101917302